 Top 3 Success Factors for Introducing a Performance Management Process

-Even with a perfect performance management process, supported by the best technology in the world, things can still go off track.
+Even with a perfect performance review process, supported by the best technology in the world, things can still go off track.
 Without the following foundations, your initiative has a good chance of failing:

-Manager accountability.
+- Manager accountability.
 Managers often feel ‘too busy’ or ‘uncomfortable’ with the people part of their job (especially if they were promoted for being a high performing individual contributor) so managers may naturally push back which is usually in the form of silently not doing the new process.
-Managers must be advised that a big part of their role is developing their people and they will be held accountable and measured on key indicators around this process.
+Managers must be advised that a big part of their role is developing their people and this will form a component of their performance review.

-Ask us about our Continuous Performance Transformation Program - we developed it after learning most businesses REALLY, REALLY struggle with the people part.
+Ask us about our Continuous Performance Transformation Program - we developed it after learning most businesses REALLY, REALLY struggle with a simple, effective and fair performance review process .

 Keep it Agile